 Do user stories before you code, estimate sprints before you do them.
 Almost everything is improved with planning.
 Often this can take discipline as we have urgent things to deal with – just remember, more haste, less speed.

-Your relationship to your parents is not only a personal matter – it impacts your whole being include your work.
+These shadows usually arise from specific relationships and specific incidents.
+As such, we consider these valid areas for discussion in coaching and development.
+As a concrete example, your relationship to your parents is not only a personal matter it impacts your whole being including your work.

-This isn’t something we’ll insist on anyone sharing – but we strongly believe that the greatest opportunities for breakthrough personally and organizationally coming from dealing with the past that constrains our future.
+This isn’t something we’ll insist on anyone sharing – but we strongly believe that the greatest opportunities for breakthrough personally and organizationally come from dealing with the past that constrains our future.

 # Getting in Sync / Getting Complete

-# Don’t (Intentionally) Cause Upsets, Withold or Gossip
+# Don’t (Intentionally) Cause Upsets, Withhold or Gossip

-We do not intentionally cause upsets, withold communications or gossip.
+We do not intentionally cause upsets, withhold communications or gossip.